Personal Injury

 Personal injury lawyer recommends steps to take if you are the victim of medical malpractice

-Attorneys at Munley Law Personal Injury Attorneys represented an estate and a widow in a medial malpractice case against a hospital in the death of her husband.
+The medical malpractice attorneys at Munley Law represented an estate and a widow in a medical malpractice case against a hospital in the death of her husband.
 The suit claimed that the hospital’s nurse did not follow hospital policies nor the surgeon’s orders when she administered a medication when it was not indicated, causing the death of the patient.
 Last week, a jury awarded the patient’s estate $1.5 million in the medical malpractice case.

 According to an article in Pro Publica, a study in a current issue of the Journal of Patient Safety reports that between 210,000 and 440,000 patients each year who go to the hospital for care suffer some type of preventable harm that contributes to their death.
 That would make medical errors the third leading cause of death in America, behind heart disease and cancer.